No one can control the northern lights—but we can control how we take care of you.

 Many guests cross the Northern Lights off their bucket list and have a great time making new friends during the tour.
 For those seeking a true Arctic adventure, the Arctic Circle is a remote and adventurous destination in Alaska, with some travelers venturing north of Fairbanks for unforgettable aurora sightings.
 Even when the aurora is visible for only a short period, it leaves a lasting impression on everyone.
 Experiencing the aurora from our remote lodge, far from city lights and light pollution, offers a much clearer and more vibrant view than what is possible near urban areas, making Alaska one of the best places in the world to witness the aurora borealis.

 Maximum 10 guests.
 Ever.
-While other tours pack 30-50 people onto buses, you'll have space to breathe, personal attention from Michael, and room to photograph without crowds.
+While other tours pack 30-50 people onto buses, you'll have space to breathe, personal attention from Michael, and room to enjoy the aurora without crowds.

 "The small group made it feel so personal.
 Couldn't have asked for a better experience."